Fantastic Four (2015 film): Marvel Cinematic Universe

-Toby Kebbell stated he would only be interested in returning to the role of Doctor Doom if he joined the Marvel Cinematic Universe (MCU).
-Kebbell added "Truth is, Doom is an incredible bad guy.
+Toby Kebbell said that he would only be interested in returning to the role of Doctor Doom if he joined the Marvel Cinematic Universe (MCU).
+Kebbell added: "Truth is, Doom is an incredible bad guy.
 They just keep trying to force him into the Fantastic Four...
 Doom is a monster, but you know my Doom was not, so there's that".
-Stan Lee (co-creator of the Fantastic Four) also expressed interest in the Fantastic Four, as well as the X-Men, returning to Marvel Studios stating, "We should have all of our characters under Marvel.
+Stan Lee (co-creator of the Fantastic Four) also expressed interest in the Fantastic Four, as well as the X-Men, returning to Marvel Studios: "We should have all of our characters under Marvel.
 Remind me on my way home to do something about that.
-We'll do our best."
+We'll do our best".
 However, Marvel Studios president Kevin Feige stated in June 2017 that there were no plans of adding the Fantastic Four to the MCU at that time.
+Miles Teller said in 2022 that he would return as Mister Fantastic in another Fantastic Four film "if the script is good".

-On December 14, 2017, Marvel Studios' parent company, The Walt Disney Company, agreed to acquire 20th Century Fox's parent company, 21st Century Fox.
-Disney's CEO Bob Iger stated that they plan to integrate the Fantastic Four into the MCU.
+In December 2017, Marvel Studios' parent company, The Walt Disney Company, agreed to acquire 20th Century Fox's parent company, 21st Century Fox.
+Disney's CEO Bob Iger said that they planned to integrate the Fantastic Four into the MCU.
 The merger was completed by March 20, 2019, and as a result, the film rights reverted to Marvel Studios.
 At the 2019 Marvel Studios San Diego Comic-Con Hall H presentation, Feige announced that a Fantastic Four film which is set in the MCU is in development.
-Kevin Feige revealed in December 2020 that Jon Watts, director of the MCU films Spider-Man: Homecoming, Spider-Man: Far From Home, and Spider-Man: No Way Home, would direct the film.
-He exited the project in April 2022, citing the need to take a break from comic book films.
+By December 2020, Jon Watts, director of the MCU films Spider-Man: Homecoming, Spider-Man: Far From Home, and Spider-Man: No Way Home, was attached to direct the film, but later stepped down from the project in April 2022, citing the need to take a break from comic book and superhero films.

 Reed Richards / Mister Fantastic made his MCU debut in Doctor Strange in the Multiverse of Madness as a multiversal variant and a member of the Illuminati.
 He is portrayed by John Krasinski, who had previously expressed interest in portraying Richards.
 Additionally, the Baxter Foundation is mentioned in the film as the employer of Christine Palmer.

+In August 2022, WandaVision director Matt Shakman was revealed to be in talks to direct the film; his role as director was later confirmed at the 2022 D23 event.
+It was also revealed that Jeff Kaplan and Ian Springer were hired to write the script, with Josh Friedman revealed in March 2023 to be a new writer.

-In July 2022, it was announced that Fantastic Four is scheduled to be released in the United States on November 8, 2024, as the first film of Phase Six of the MCU.
-On the same day, Feige confirmed that the film would not be an origin story, a decision compared to that of Spider-Man: Homecoming.
+The Fantastic Four: First Steps was released in the United States on July 25, 2025, as the first film of Phase Six of the MCU.
+Feige confirmed that the film would not be an origin story, a decision compared to that of Spider-Man: Homecoming.